-Nicolas Bazan, M.D., Ph.D.
-Biography

-He has been called "a true renaissance man": research scientist, teacher, mentor, community leader, author, patron of the arts, and entrepreneur.
+Nicolas G. Bazan, M.D., Ph.D., has been called "a true renaissance man": research scientist, teacher, mentor, community leader, author, screenplay co-writer/executive movie producer, patron of the arts, and entrepreneur.
 Born in Los Sarmientos, Tucuman, Argentina, Dr. Nicolas Bazan's defining moment was witnessing an aunt suffer a seizure while walking him to a piano lesson when he was a young boy, putting him on the path to becoming a medical doctor and one of the world's premier neuroscientists.

-Nicolas G. Bazan, M.D., Ph.D., is the founding Director of the Neuroscience Center of Excellence at the Louisiana State University Health Sciences Center, School of Medicine, New Orleans.
-He is also the inaugural founder of The Ernest C. and Yvette C. Villere Chair for Research in Retinal Degeneration (1984-present) and has been appointed to the highest academic rank in the LSU System, a Boyd Professor (1994-present).
+He is the founding Director of the Neuroscience Center of Excellence at the School of Medicine, Louisiana State University Health New Orleans.
+He is also the inaugural founder of The Ernest C. and Yvette C. Villere Chair for Research in Retinal Degeneration (1984-present) and has been appointed to the highest academic rank in the LSU System, a Boyd Professor